ayan2k05/NumberPlateDetection-using-YOLO/README.md

 # AI based License Plate Detection with OCR using YOLOv5

 ## Overview
-This Python script is designed to detect license plates from a video using a pre-trained YOLOv5 model and then extract the plate numbers using EasyOCR.
-The code also saves the results in a CSV file and creates an annotated output video.
+This Python code is meant to recognize license plates from a video based on a pre-trained YOLOv5 model.
+After detecting the license plates, the code employs EasyOCR to read the plate numbers.
+The output is stored in a CSV file and marked on the video, which is then output as a new video.
+The script incorporates mechanisms of error handling to make it work consistently and not crash at any time, which makes it appropriate for industrial use.

 ## Library Used
 - OpenCV -> For handling video input/output and drawing annotations on frames.